INSURANCE AGENCY LICENSE

 in at least one of the following lines of

-- The owner or owners of the agency shall sign an
+- Application Signatures: The owner or owners of the agency are required to sign the application for an insurance